List of New York Mets first-round draft picks: Picks

+Lee Mazzilli (1973) was the first New Yorker drafted by the Mets in the first round.

 Darryl Strawberry (1980) won the Rookie of the Year Award with the Mets in 1983.

 Dwight Gooden (1982) won the Rookie of the Year Award in 1984 and the Cy Young Award the following season.

 Preston Wilson was the first of three players drafted by the Mets in the first round of the 1992 draft.